FAQs

 Are children allowed in the salt cave?

 Of Course!
 Children experience the same benefits of salt therapy as adults, and we encourage parents to consider it as a natural, drug-free treatment option.
-With the addition of our new cave, kids are now able to schedule during any of our open hours.
-For any session, children under 10 years of age must be accompanied by an adult guardian.
+Kids are now able to schedule during any of our open hours for a children’s session.
+For any session, children under 9 years of age must be accompanied by an adult guardian.

 What is the temperature inside the cave?

-The caves are kept at a comfortable temperature.
+The caves are kept at a comfortable temperature with very low humidity.
 We keep it cool in the summer and warm and toasty during the winter months!
 Feel free to bring a sweatshirt.
 We also have blankets available.

 Using Himalayan salt lamps and adjustable overhead lighting, we maintain a somewhat dim level of light inside the cave to create a calm, relaxing atmosphere.
 The lower-level cave has a back-lit Himalayan salt wall for light therapy.